 Dean is a keynote speaker, panelist and presenter on trade secrets, patents and other IP at multiple Infocomm International and Professional Audio Manufacturers Alliance (PAMA) trade shows, regional roundtables and meetings.

 Dean, a Massachusetts native, received his law degree from Washington University School of Law in 1995 and his B.S. degree in biomedical engineering from Northwestern University in 1991.
 Dean is licensed to practice law in Illinois and is also a registered U.S. patent attorney.
-He is a member of the American Intellectual Property Law Association (AIPLA), including the AIPLA Trade Secret Committee and Trade Secret Legislation Subcommittee, as well as a member of several other professional associations, including the Federal Circuit Bar Association, ITC Trial Lawyers Association, Illinois State Bar Association and Chicago Bar Association.
+He is a member of the American Intellectual Property Law Association (AIPLA), including the AIPLA Trade Secret Committee, is the Chairman of the AIPLA Trade Secret Valuation and Damages Subcommittee, the Chairman of the AIPLA Trade Secret Best Practices Subcommittee and a member of several other professional associations, including the Intellectual Property Owners Association, Federal Circuit Bar Association, ITC Trial Lawyers Association, Illinois State Bar Association and Chicago Bar Association.